shuttle-hq/shuttle/README.md

 ## Community and Support

 - [GitHub Issues](https://github.com/shuttle-hq/shuttle/issues).
 Best for: bugs and errors you encounter using Shuttle.
-- [Twitter](https://twitter.com/shuttle_dev).
+- [X (Twitter)](https://twitter.com/shuttle_dev).
 Best for: keeping up with announcements, releases, collaborations and other events.
 - [Discord](https://discord.gg/shuttle).
 Best for: *ALL OF THE ABOVE* + help, support, sharing your applications and hanging out with the community.

 ## Project Status